MiscellaneousStuff/lolgym/README.md

 Versions:
 - `LoLGame-v0`: The full game with complete access to action and observation space.

+### LoL1DEscape

+Minigame where the controlling agent must maximize it's distance from the other agent by moving either left or right.
+Initialize as follows:

+    env = gym.make("LoL1DEscape-v0")
+    env.settings["map_name"] = "New Summoners Rift" # Set the map
+    env.settings["human_observer"] = False # Set to true to run league client env.settings["host"] = "localhost" # Set this to a local ip env.settings["players"] = "Nidalee.BLUE,Lucian.PURPLE"

+Versions:
+- `LoL1DEscape-v0`: Highly stripped version of LoL1v1 where the only observation is the controlling agents distance from the enemy agent and the only action is to move left or right.

 #### Notes
 - The action space for this environment doesn't require the call to `functionCall`